 17th December 2020

 Swings account for the most child injuries in play areas, followed by climbing frames then slides.
-However, don’t overlook the possibility of fencing and gates also creating a hazard, especially when it comes to trapping, crushing or even shearing off little fingers!
+However, please don’t overlook the possibility of fencing and gates also creating a hazard, especially when trapping, crushing or even shearing off little fingers!

-Of course, where children are concerned accidents are always a risk.
-They don’t always use equipment appropriately or take care of their own safety.
+Of course, where children are concerned, accidents are always a risk.
+This is because they don’t always use equipment appropriately or take care of their own safety.
 However, according to the Royal Society for the Prevention of Accidents (ROSPA), poor or inappropriate equipment and below-par installation are still major management issues in this field.

 There is a tendency to mitigate against the major hazards – such as falls, slips and trips – without due diligence to less obvious dangers, including the potential for children to get their fingers trapped.

-If this is something you’ve not thoroughly covered in your risk assessments of equipment, then you are in breach of ROSPA safety standards.
-Don’t just consider the design and installation of play equipment though.
+If this is something you’ve not thoroughly covered in your equipment risk assessments, then you are in breach of ROSPA safety standards.
+Don’t just consider the design and installation of play equipment, though.
 Children can trap their fingers on one of the safety systems meant to protect them – the fencing and gates!

-The ROSPA recommends the use of fencing in play areas to prevent finger traps and children from straying and to shield them from dogs and vehicles.
+The ROSPA recommends using fencing in play areas to prevent finger traps and children from straying and shield them from dogs and vehicles.
 However, entering and leaving play areas can be an issue if the design of the perimeter security measures leaves the way open for fingers to be placed in danger.